solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 description: Deploy the caching server and start caching responses from upstream services.
 ---

-Set up the Gloo Edge caching server to cache responses from upstream services for quicker response times.
+Set up the Gloo Gateway caching server to cache responses from upstream services for quicker response times.

 {{% notice note %}}
-This feature is available only for Gloo Edge Enterprise v1.12.x and later.
+This feature is available only for Gloo Gateway Enterprise v1.12.x and later.
 {{% /notice %}}

-When caching is enabled during installation, a caching server deployment is automatically created for you and managed by Gloo Edge.
+When caching is enabled during installation, a caching server deployment is automatically created for you and managed by Gloo Gateway.
 Then you must configure an HTTP or HTTPS listener on your gateway to cache responses for upstream services.
 When the listener routes a request to an upstream, the response from the upstream is automatically cached by the caching server if it contains a `cache-control` repsonse header.
 All subsequent requests receive the cached response, until the cache entry expires.

 ## Deploy the caching server

-Create a caching server during Gloo Edge Enterprise installation time, and specify any Redis overrides.
+Create a caching server during Gloo Gateway Enterprise installation time, and specify any Redis overrides.

-1. [Install Gloo Edge Enterprise version 1.12.x or later by using Helm]({{% versioned_link_path fromRoot="/installation/enterprise/#customizing-your-installation-with-helm" %}}).
+1. [Install Gloo Gateway Enterprise version 1.12.x or later by using Helm]({{% versioned_link_path fromRoot="/installation/enterprise/#customizing-your-installation-with-helm" %}}).
 In your `values.yaml` file, specify the following settings:

    * Caching server: Set `global.extensions.caching.enabled: true` to enable the caching server deployment.
-   * Redis overrides: By default, the caching server uses the Redis instance that is deployed with Gloo Edge.
+   * Redis overrides: By default, the caching server uses the Redis instance that is deployed with Gloo Gateway.
 To use your own Redis instance, such as in production deployments:
      * Set `redis.disabled` to `true` to disable the default Redis instance.
      * Set `redis.service.name` to the name of the Redis service instance.
 If the instace is an external service, set the endpoint of the external service as the value.
      * For other Redis override settings, see the Redis section of the [Enterprise Helm chart values]({{% versioned_link_path fromRoot="/reference/helm_chart_values/enterprise_helm_chart_values/" %}}).